Iola Stands Out

 - Allen Community College: Allen Community College provides a thriving campus for over 2,000 students.
 With a variety of Associates degrees, career and technical certificates and online learning, there’s something for everyone.

-- Coming soon: Thanks to a bond issue that passed in April 2019, our USD 257 is building a brand-new K-5 elementary school.
-The state-of-the-art building will bring a world of benefits for our educators, students and their families.
-Slated to open in fall of 2022.
+- Thanks to a bond issue that passed in April 2019, our USD 257 has built a brand-new K-5 elementary school.
+The state-of-the-art building brings a world of benefits for our educators, students and their families.

-- Coming soon: Iola High School Science and Tech Center.
+- Iola High School Science and Tech Center.
 The bond issue also included a brand-new 9-12 science and tech center, along with a new cafeteria.
-Estimated opening: fall of 2021.

 - USD 257’s innovative Regional Rural Technical Center offers wind energy, health occupations, welding and construction technology programs to high school juniors and seniors.